thedevangvishnu/full-stack-interview-prep/javascript/interview-questions/top-100-questions-interview-happy/chapter-04.md

 #### 14 - What is the `at()` method in js?
 Why was it introduced and what problem does it solve?
 What is the difference between `at()` and `[]`?

-- `at()` method in array, introducts in ES2022 addition and it's used to "get the element" value at a given index
+- `at()` method in array, introduced in ES2022 addition, is used to "get the element" value at a given index

 - In some languages, the last element of an array/object/string is accessed using "Negative Bracket Indexing"